 \begin{problem} To understand the Hausdorff dimension of $A \cap T(B)$, where $A,B$ are subsets of ${\Bbb R}^d$ of suitable Hausdorff dimension and $T$ ranges contained a suitable set of transformations of ${\Bbb R}^d$. \end{problem}

-Before we give a detailed description of the goals of this papers, we wish to illustrate a simple motivating point by considering $(x-A) \cap B$, where $A,B \subset {\Bbb R}^d$.
+Before we give a detailed description of the goals of this paper, we wish to illustrate a simple motivating point by considering $A \cap (x-B)$, where $A,B \subset {\Bbb R}^d$.
 In order for the intersection to be non-empty, $x$ must be an element of the sum set $A+B$.
-If $A$ and $B$ are both sets of a given Hausdorff dimension $<d$, the Hausdorff dimension of $A+B$ is also quite often $<d$ and this naturally leads us to consider translates $x$ in $(x-A) \cap B$ belonging to a set of a given Hausdorff dimension and exploring thresholds on the size of this set for the natural inequalities involving the dimension of $(x-A) \cap B$ to hold.
-This simple point of view also indicates that arithmetic properties of $A$ and $B$ play an important role and we explore this idea below, particularly in the construction of sharpness examples in Section \ref{examples} and the investigation of number theoretic implications of our results in Section \ref{numbertheory}.
+If $A$ and $B$ are both sets of a given Hausdorff dimension $<d$, the Hausdorff dimension of $A+B$ is also quite often $<d$ and this naturally leads us to consider translates $x$ belonging to a set of a given Hausdorff dimension and exploring the thresholds for which the natural inequalities involving the dimension of $A \cap (x-B)$ hold.
+This simple point of view also indicates that the arithmetic properties of $A$ and $B$ play an important role. .125in